 Family Registration is open for February 3, 2018

 Family Registration is open for April 7, 2018.

 For questions about A Child's Hope Respite Events contact Roberta Lyle at (913) 544-0254, or email using the form below.

 Develop a meaningful, healthy, one-on-one relationship with a youth at one of our three residential treatment facilities.
 Mentors are encouraged to visit the youth they are paired with regularly to provide consistent and reliable support.
 Common mentor/mentee activities include playing board or video games, playing outside or in the gym, and doing arts/crafts.

 Mentors must be 21 years of age, submit to a background check and drug screen, attend orientation/training, as well as make a six-month commitment.
 Sign up by emailing Leah Kent or calling (816) 508-3544.

 Volunteers must be Safe Gatherings certified.

 YOUTTHRIVE assists young adults aging out of foster care in Johnson and Wyandotte counties.
 YOUTHRIVE asks for a one to two year commitment to working with the young adult on goals to help with their future and providing relational support.
 Applicants must be age 25 and up.
-Contact Jackie Hodson with questions.
+For more information about the Support Family Model click here or Contact Jackie Hodson with questions.

 This event provides an opportunity for you to interact with teens as they gain important job hunting skills.
 For more information contact MJ Muchow.